fauzudheen/User-Management/README.md

 - Access the admin dashboard at `http://localhost:3000/admin` for administrators.
 - Use the provided authentication endpoints to register, login, and manage users.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to the project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature: `git checkout -b feature-name`
-3. Make your changes and commit them: `git commit -m 'Add new feature'`
-4. Push to the branch: `git push origin feature-name`
-5. Submit a pull request.